 A horror movie trailer was the trigger for Brandon Beining.
 The young man really didn’t know what he wanted to do in life upon graduating from Arcadia High School, located just east of his current residence Fostoria in northwest Ohio, in 2010.
-Beining decided to try web design, so he enrolled at Terra State Community College in Fremont the fall of 2011 and began taking classes.
+Beining decided to try web design, so he enrolled at Terra State Community College the fall of 2011 and began taking classes.
 Through those classes, Beining met Associate Professor of Digital Media Technology Mark Grine, who was teaching video editing classes.
-It was one of Grine’s assignments the changed Beining’s life and led him to on different path to making movies.
+It was one of Grine’s assignments the changed Beining’s life and led him on a different path to making movies.

 “I was taking a web design class from Mr. Grine and that is how I met him,” recalls Beining.
 “This led me to taking more video editing courses with him and that is what kindled everything.
 There was a project where we had to make a horror movie trailer and it was the most fun I ever had.”
 Beining made the trailer at his home with his parents and eventually led him to pursuing a career in film.